gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

       kind: ProviderConfiguration
       ...
       deletionGroups:
-        - predefinedResourceGroup:
-            type: namespaced-resources
-        - predefinedResourceGroup:
+        - predefinedResourceGroup: namespaced-resources
-            type: cluster-scoped-resources     # does not include the crds
+        - predefinedResourceGroup: cluster-scoped-resources     # does not include the crds
-        - predefinedResourceGroup:
+        - predefinedResourceGroup: crds
-            type: crds
 ```

 Note that you can omit the section `deletionGroups` only if you accept the exact default behaviour.